Once you’ve learned to use the Risk Profile tool on the thinkorswim® platform for single-leg options, you may wish to use it for more complex trades.

+Ready to see it in action?
 Let’s start with a vertical spread—the purchase of a call or put option, paired with the sale of another call or put of the same expiration month, but with a different strike.
-If you need a refresher on vertical spreads, please refer back to recent articles on the basics of vertical spreads and buying a vertical, and selling vertical spreads (aka “vertical credit spreads”.
+(Need a refresher?
+Read about the basics of vertical spreads and selling vertical credit spreads.)

-The following, like all of our strategy discussions, is strictly for educational purposes only.
+The following, like all of our strategy discussions, is strictly for educational purposes.
 It is not, and should not be considered, individualized advice or a recommendation.

-To get the visual display of your simulated trade, under the Analyze tab, click on the Risk Profile subtab (right next to Add Simulated Trades).
-Here you’ll see the graphical representation of potential outcomes for your trade, as shown in figure 2.
-Remember, it’s an estimation, based on theoretical values, and trades in the real market might perform differently.
+To get the visual display of the simulated trade, under the Analyze tab, select the Risk Profile subtab (right next to Add Simulated Trades).
+You’ll see a chart of potential outcomes for the trade (see figure 2).
+Remember that this is an estimation based on theoretical values; trades in the real market might perform differently.

-The blue line, which represents the profit and loss (P/L) of the trade at expiration, has two kinks in it.
+The blue line in figure 2, which represents the profit and loss (P&L) of the trade at expiration, has two kinks in it.
 Those are the strike prices of the spread.
-The purple line is the estimation of the P/L of the spread as the price of the underlying changes.
-For instance, if the underlying were to go to 2330 today (1), the trade would be down about $80.
-But then if the underlying remained at that level until expiration (2), the trades ends up making $85, as both legs would expire worthless and you’d keep the premium, minus transaction costs.
+The purple line is the estimation of the spread’s P&L as the price of the underlying changes.
+For instance, if the underlying were to go to $107 today (1), the trade would be down about $47.
+But then if the underlying remained at that level until expiration (2), the trade could end up making $61.
+Both legs would expire worthless, and you’d keep the premium minus transaction costs.

-What the graph demonstrates is how the passage of time helps this trade if the underlying stays above the high strike of 2320.
-If the underlying drops to 2290 today (3) and stays there till expiration (4), a loss of $200 as of today’s date would become a full loss of $415 by expiration.
+The graph demonstrates how the passage of time helps this trade if the underlying stays above the high strike of 105.
+However, if the underlying drops to $96 today (3) and stays there until expiration (4), today’s loss of about $300 would become a full loss of $439 by expiration.
 Why?
-Because if both strikes finish in-the-money, you’ll be assigned a long stock position at $2,320 per share and you’ll exercise your 2315 put, essentially locking in a $5.00 loss.
-But you collected an $0.85 credit when you sold the spread, so your net loss would be $4.15, times the contract multiplier of 100, or $415, plus transaction costs.
+Because if both strikes finish in the money, you’ll be assigned a long stock position at $105 per share and you’ll exercise your 100-strike put, selling your stock at $100 per share and essentially locking in a $5 loss.
+But you collected a $0.61 credit when you sold the spread, so your net loss would be $4.39 times the contract multiplier of 100, or $439, plus transaction costs.

-And remember from last week’s Swim LessonsSM article, you can view the risk profile on other dates prior to expiration, and at other levels of volatility by using the Lines and Step buttons.
+And remember, you can analyze the trade using other future dates prior to expiration, and at other levels of implied volatility, by using the Lines and Step buttons.

 for thinkMoney ®